Events icon

 Description: Information & Registration for Hybrid Training Series: Transportation - Bus drivers and transportation staff work directly with students with autism and are responsible for their and others' safety during the routes.
 Drivers and assistants are the first faces students see in the morning and the last ones in the afternoon.
 They are critical liaisons between home and school and often have more interaction with parents than other school staff.
 Beyond simply driving, transportation...

-Description: More than just passing classes and graduating from high school, education leads students to the ultimate goal of employment and integration into their communities.
+Description: Self-Paced Online Course: Work-Based Learning - More than just passing classes and graduating from high school, education leads students to the ultimate goal of employment and integration into their communities.
 What activities or programs does your school have to support career awareness, exploration, preparation, and training for students with disabilities?
-During this self-paced course for educators, our experts will give an overview of work-based learning, its importance, and some of the laws that influence work-based learning for...
+During this self-paced course for educators, our experts will give an overview of work-based learning, its importance, and some...

 Description: Register for the Parent Playbook - This training is a self-paced online course.
 The course is provided as a collaboration between the Virginia Commonwealth University (VCU) Autism Center for Excellence (ACE) and the Virginia Autism Council.
 To participate, you need a computer with (preferably high-speed) internet access, Adobe Flash Player software within your browser, and a sound card with speakers in order to listen to the lectures (full text transcripts are provided for all lectures and...